 American Mattress Preferences in 2026

-When it comes to buying a mattress, uncertainty is the norm.
-Two-thirds of Americans (66%) say they do not know what kind of mattress they are interested in buying next.
-Still, when respondents are asked about specific qualities, clear preferences begin to emerge.
+When it comes to buying a mattress, uncertainty is the norm; 66% of Americans say they do not know what kind of mattress they are interested in buying next.

 The Mattress Characteristics That Matter Most